jrgillick/music_supervisor/README.md

 This repository contains code and data for the experiments in our paper:

 Jon Gillick and David Bamman, "Telling Stories with Soundtracks: An Empirical Analysis of Music in Film ", NAACL 2018 Storytelling Workshop.
+Please cite this paper if you use the code.

 #### To run the experiments yourself, first follow these instructions for downloading additional data.